getzola/zola/docs/content/documentation/getting-started/configuration.md

 generate_feed = false

 # The filename to use for the feed.
 Used as the template filename, too.
-# Defaults to "atom.xml", which has a builtin template that renders an Atom 1.0 feed.
+# Defaults to "atom.xml", which has a built-in template that renders an Atom 1.0 feed.
-# There is also a builtin template "rss.xml" that renders an RSS 2.0 feed.
+# There is also a built-in template "rss.xml" that renders an RSS 2.0 feed.
 # feed_filename = "atom.xml"

 # The number of articles to include in the feed.
 All items are included if